You are here: Bell Ringing

 The ring of bells is housed in the church tower.
 The tower has four floors, the ground floor being the west door entrance.
 This was also the vestry prior to 1908.

-The first floor is the Ringing Chamber and is accessed by a flight of steps.
 The second floor is the Silence Chamber, the third floor housing the ring of six bells.

 The second and third floors are reached by a small stone spiral staircase from outside.

-"JAs WELLS ALDBOURN FECIT 1802 JNo FIFIELD & Wm PERN Ch WARDENS"
+s WELLS ALDBOURN FECIT 1802 JNo FIFIELD & Wm PERN Ch WARDENS"

 Bells 2 and 3 have no inscription.